-Tricky was released as the b-side of Ice Cream Castles, the first single from The Time's third album, Ice Cream Castle.
-It was also included on some versions of the album's third single, Jungle Love.
-Tricky was written by Prince, but credited to Morris Day.
+Tricky was released as the b-side of Ice Cream Castles, the first single from The Time’s third album, Ice Cream Castle.
+It was also included on some versions of the album’s third single, Jungle Love.
+Tricky was written by Prince and Morris Day, but credited to Morris Day only.
 It was co-produced by Morris Day and Prince under the name The Starr Company.

 Basic tracking took place on 12 January 1984 at Sunset Sound in Hollywood, California (as un unnamed track initially), during sessions that yielded material for the Ice Cream Castle album.
 The bass and drum parts were very similar to another jam that Prince recorded with Morris Day on drums, Cloreen Bacon Skin, which was tracked in March 1983 but released in 1998, and with which it even shares some lyrics.

 Tricky was written about George Clinton (with whom Prince would work starting in 1988) and Bootsy Collins.
 The track was recorded as a response to P-Funk All-Stars’song Copy Cat (from their 1983 album Urban Dancefloor Guerillas) which contains a couple of lines directed against Morris Day.